Joshua-Stapleton/snap-gpt/README.md

-This lightweight system implements a text extraction system for the purpose of extracting the text from images and answering questions posed in them automatically using LLMs.
-It is designed to be used in conjunction with the [OpenAI API](https://openai.com/). stock.
+This lightweight system implements text extraction for the purpose of answering questions posed in images automatically using LLMs.
+It is designed to be used in conjunction with the [OpenAI API](https://openai.com/).

-Ensure to run:
+To setup, ensure to run:
 ```
 python3 -m venv venv
 source venv/bin/activate